Academic Suspension FAQs

 What is Suspension?

-Students who have less than a 2.0 cumulative grade point average are considered “At Risk of Failing.”
-There are 3 levels of “At Risk” students at Bucks: Academic Warning, Probation, and Suspension.
+Students who have less than a 2.0 cumulative grade point average are considered "At Risk of Failing."
+There are 3 levels of "At Risk" students at Bucks: Academic Warning, Probation, and Suspension.
 Suspension is the most severe of the 3 levels.
 If you were on Probation for 2 consecutive semesters, you are in danger of being suspended.
-If Suspended, you are not allowed to attend the College for the designated semester.
+If Suspended, you are not allowed to attend the College for a period of one year.

 What does this mean?